Tony Gwynn: College career

 In baseball, Gwynn was primarily a left fielder and designated hitter (DH) at San Diego State.
-He hit .301 in his first season but said he "stunk defensively".
-In 1980, Gwynn hit .423 with six home runs and 29 runs batted in (RBI) and was named third-team All-American by Baseball News.
+He hit .301 in his first season but said he "stunk defensively."
+After his first season of baseball with the Aztecs, Gwynn played collegiate summer baseball for the Boulder Collegians while also enrolling in 10 transferable summer school units at the University of Colorado Boulder.
+During a game with the Collegians, he tripped while rounding first base trying to stretch a single into a double, and went down in pain having dislocated his ankle.
+Coach Jim Dietz chose to pop Gwynn's ankle back into place, because Dietz believed that having surgery done instead would've harmed Gwynn's chances of playing professional baseball; Gwynn was sent home for the remainder of the summer.
+In 1980, Gwynn hit .423 with six home runs and 29 runs batted in (RBI), and was named third-team All-American by Baseball News.
 The following season, he was a first-team All-American after batting .416 with 11 home runs and 62 RBI.
 He also was named a first-team All-WAC outfielder.
 In his three years, he had a career average of .398, and the team went 146–61–4.

 Playing basketball, Gwynn set Aztecs basketball records for assists in a game (18), season (221), and career (590).
 He was twice named to the All-WAC Second Team, and he averaged 8.8 points per game his senior year.
 Playing point guard developed Gwynn's baseball skills, as the dribbling strengthened his wrists—avoiding what he called "slow bat syndrome"—and basketball taught him to be quick, which improved his baserunning.
 He could dunk a basketball, though he was unable to palm the ball with his small hands.
 He had a quick first step in either sport and was able to run 60 yards in 6.7 seconds.

-Gwynn indirectly received exposure from scouts watching SDSU that were interested in Meacham, who would become a first-round pick in 1981.
+Gwynn indirectly received exposure from scouts who were interested in Meacham, who would become a first-round pick in 1981.
 Gwynn had started the baseball season late in 1981, as the basketball team was still competing, and some scouts had already seen enough of Meacham and stopped following SDSU.
 Also on the Aztecs baseball team was Casey McKeon, son of Jack McKeon, who was the San Diego Padres general manager at the time.
 Given his son's involvement, McKeon often went to Aztec games.
 He was initially interested in seeing Meacham but became more impressed by Gwynn after seeing him at an exhibition game between the Aztecs and Padres; Gwynn had re-joined the baseball team five days earlier.